A Bold New Idea: 1969-1984

 A $50,000 matching grant was received from the Lions Clubs International Foundation (LCIF) to provide the first Lions Eye Bank Laboratory in the Lions building in 1988 (dedicated by Congressman Floyd Spence), significantly expanding the visibility and resources of SCLSCA.
 Just a few years later, in 1990, matching funds secured a second $50,000 grant from LCIF to open the Lions Eye Bank at the Medical University of South Carolina.

 In 1994 the organization changed its name to South Carolina Lions, Inc. (SCL) to reflect a broader support of programs offered through South Carolina Lions Clubs.
 Shortly thereafter the South Carolina Lions Eye Bank formally separated into its own independent organization.
-It would eventually merge with LifePoint in 2003 and is now operated by Sharing Hope SC, continuing to provide tissue for our Eye Surgery Program.
+It would eventually merge with LifePoint in 2003, then Sharing Hope SC, and operates today as Miracles in Sight where it continues to provide tissue for our Eye Surgery Program.

 Dick Black retired as Executive Director in 2001 and PDG Gregg Turner was hired by the board.
 At the turn of the century SCL created new programs like Recycle for Sight, began issuing South Carolina Lions Club license tags, organized new events like the Fishing for Vision tournament with the Pro Striped Bass Association, and changed its name to South Carolina Lions Charitable Services (SCLCS) as part of the reorganization of the Eye Bank with LifePoint.
 There was also a renewed focus on the existing structure and impact of SCLCS programs.

 A partnership with the South Carolina Nurses Association allowed for a significant expansion of health screenings in schools increasing annual screenings from 3,800 to 12,000.
-Growing demand for hearing aids prompted a shift from providing refurbished aids to new ones with a co-pay system.
 Perhaps most significantly, changes to the Eye Surgery Program and collaboration with the Department of Health and Human Services (DHHS) allowed SCLCS to negotiate surgery costs at a much lower rate, which dramatically improved access to this service for clients.

 Efforts began in 2005 to purchase property in Ballentine, SC with the intention of relocating offices and expanding camps for the blind.
 Properties surrounding the existing office building in West Columbia were acquired to re-parcel the land and the SCLCS building was sold to finance the purchase of the new property in Ballentine.
 Unfortunately, after these sales were finalized infrastructure issues were identified with the new property and a shifting programmatic focus was moving away from camp programs.
 Staff moved into offices at Market Pointe Center where they remain today.
 The foundation name was changed to South Carolina Lions Foundation (SCLF).

 Despite these challenges, services to the blind and visually impaired continued to grow throughout the 2000s and reached significant milestones.
-Hearing Aid requests surpassed 200 by 2010.
 Eye Surgery requests surpassed 100 annually by 2011.
 Health Screenings continued to expand through partnerships with local schools and Lions Club volunteers, reaching over 20,000 screenings annually by 2015.
 Funding was secured to sustain the growth of these programs through six-figure gifts from the DHHS for Health Screenings (2014 – 2018) and the BlueCross BlueShield of SC Foundation for Eye Surgeries (2014).

 PDG Gregg Turner stepped down as President & CEO in 2016 to return to the corporate sector and Winn Fitzgerald, then Programs Manager, was appointed Interim Executive Director.
 Winn was named the fourth President & CEO in 2018.
 To improve messaging and communications the Board of Directors voted in 2016 to merge South Carolina Lions Charitable Services and the South Carolina Lions Foundation into one entity renamed Lions Vision Services (LVS).